How many times have you slept through the night, possibly for 6 to 8 hours, only to wake up still feeling tired and dragging?

 This stage accounts for 50 percent of your total sleep cycle.
 You are in a light sleep.
 Here’s how your body functions during this stage:

 These are the deep stages of NREM sleep.
 It’s much harder to wake you up during this stage (even with loud noises), and when you are awoken you feel disoriented for a few minutes.
-These stages are critical for the following functions in the body:
+During stages 3 and 4, the body:

 Deep sleep is responsible for helping process the information you encounter each day.
 Without enough of it, the brain can’t convert this information to your memory.

-• Human Growth Hormone is secreted (necessary for growth and development of the body and decreased tissue breakdown)
+- Human Growth Hormone is secreted (necessary for the growth and development of the body and decreased tissue breakdown)

-Not getting enough deep sleep is linked to conditions like:
+Not getting enough deep sleep correlates to conditions like:

 Stage 5

-This is the REM sleep cycle which occurs approximately 90 minutes after falling asleep.
-This cycle will only occur after you have moved through the first 4 cycles.
-So, if your sleep has been interrupted in an earlier cycle, when you fall back asleep you will start with Stage 1 sleep all over again.
+Stage 5 occurs approximately 90 minutes after falling asleep, and only occurs after you have moved through the first 4 cycles.
+If your sleep has been interrupted in an earlier cycle, you start with Stage 1 sleep all over again.
 During REM sleep:

 During the beginning of the night, your body prioritizes deep sleep in order for you to repair and regrow tissue, build bone and muscle and strengthen the immune system.